 - Find a piece of academic writing you admire and copy down the first sentence of each paragraph.
 How well do those sentences reflect the flow of the argument?
 Show those sentences to other people; how clearly can they envision the flow of the piece?

-- Rewrite passages B. and C. above to make them more cohesive.
+- Rewrite the passages you identified to make them more cohesive.

-3 This example is drawn from key points from Steven Epstein’s .
-An excellent read.
-(Berkeley, CA: University of California Press, 1996)
+- This example is drawn from key points from Steven Epstein’s Impure Science: AIDS, Activism, and the Politics of Knowledge (Berkeley, CA: University of California Press, 1996).
+An excellent read. ↵